• ECTS

 Sequence 2: Mammals

-Focus on small mammals with determination of materials from trapping and raptor pellets, use of photographic traps, footprints and proofs
+Focus on small mammals with identification of material obtained from trapping and raptor pellets, use of camera traps, footprints, and droppings.

 3 sessions of 3 hours